By David Joel Miller.

-Alcoholic tolerance is about the ways in which your body and your mind become accustom to the presence of alcohol or another drug of choice.
-As a result of having lots of this drug in your system you begin to change from the inside out.
+Alcoholic tolerance is about the ways in which your body and your mind become accustomed to the presence of alcohol or another drug of choice.
+As a result of having lots of this drug in your system, you begin to change from the inside out.

 Tolerance along with Withdrawal are two of the hallmark, identifiable characteristics of addiction or alcoholism.
 Doctors might define this as chemical dependency but the concept is essentially the same.